minio/docs/source/administration/monitoring/publish-events-to-elasticsearch.rst

 <minio-bucket-notifications>` events to an
 `Elasticsearch <https://www.elastic.co/>`__ service endpoint.

-MinIO relies on the :github:`olivere/elastic` v7 project for Elastic connectivity.
-The ``elastic/v7`` library specifically targets Elasticsearch v7.0 and is *not compatible with earlier Elasticsearch versions*.
+MinIO relies on the :github:`elastic/go-elasticsearch` v7 project for Elastic connectivity.

 Add a Elasticsearch Endpoint to a MinIO Deployment
 --------------------------------------------------